 What does your role involve?

-My role is Employability & Campaigns Manager at the University of Lincoln Students’ Union, which means I look after 2 key areas of our Union’s work.
+My role is Employability & Campaigns Manager at the University of Lincoln Students’ Union / student associations, which means I look after 2 key areas of our Union’s work.
 Within this is our Work Ready programme, part of our Employability strategic theme, covering everything from volunteering, Swans Den (our version of Dragons Den) and the Duke of Edinburgh Award.
 I also oversee the Campaigns Network which includes our Liberation Groups, Community Officer, RAG and student-led volunteer projects.
 I have staff in my team who are really passionate about making change & who work closely with students to make things happen.
 I have a more strategic role looking at ways to continuously develop our department and making sure we are relevant to our students.

 What’s the best thing about it?